LunabaLeeris/WeatherPrediction/README.md

 # Results
 After implementation, the accuracy was calculated which turned out to be **75%**.
 This means that although computationally efficient, Gaussian Discriminant Analaysis, is not that great of an approach for the given dataset.
+This may be due to the fact that the features are not normally distibuted (small sample and has categorical variables)